vinceskahan/v5wiki/logging.md

 To make this happen you must modify two parts of the system, the logging (typically rsyslog) and the log rotation (typically logrotate).

 These instructions assume that WeeWX was installed from DEB or RPM package.
-If WeeWX was installed using setup.py to `/home/weewx`, replace `/etc/weewx` with `/home/weewx/util` in the commands below.
+In the commands below, you might have to replace `/etc/weewx` with a path appropriate for your installation.
+For example, if WeeWX was installed using `setup.py`, replace `/etc/weewx` with `/home/weewx/util`.
+If WeeWX was installed using `pip`, replace `/etc/weewx` with `~/weewx-data`.

 ### rsyslog